Parking at the Pittsburg campus

 Parking Fees (valid for one semester)

-Summer Parking permits are $20 for automobiles and $10 for motorcycles or mopeds.
+Summer Parking permits are $25 for automobiles and $15 for motorcycles or mopeds.
 Permits can be purchased online through InSite/WebAdvisor.
-Permits are no longer available for purchase at the campus.

 Purchase Parking Permits Online